mkennedy85/pulumi-tutorials/lab-Input-Output/README.md

-# Create an EC2 instance & export the resource values.
+# Create an S3 bucket to serve as a static website.

 ## Deploying and running the program